B45i/Tiny-PoV/README.md

 Copy code from this [link](https://github.com/B45i/Tiny-PoV/blob/master/Tiny-POV.ino) and paste it into the newly created sketch.

-If you want to change the text change the text on this line
+If you want to change the text change the text on this line:

 ```cpp
   displayString("HELLO 123 "); // replace with your text